 First Warning Forecast: Tracking scattered showers and storms

-Tracking scattered showers and storms….The First Warning Storm Team is tracking the threat of storms today.
-Some of those storms could be strong and possibly severe.
+Tracking scattered showers and storms….Have your rain gear handy!
+We’re tracking showers and storms in today’s forecast.
+Some of those storms could be strong to severe.

-As we move through our Tuesday afternoon, expect a few scattered showers and possibly a thunderstorm as a cold front pushes in from the west.
-Storm chances will increase a bit by late afternoon into the evening.
-Any storms that develop could be strong to severe.
-Heavy rain, localized flooding, large hail and gusty winds will be the primary threats.
-We’ll watch it closely.
-Otherwise, expect mostly cloudy skies.
-Highs will be in the mid 70s today.
-Tonight, we’ll see mostly cloudy skies.
-A few scattered showers and storms are possible, especially early in the evening.
+As we move through our Friday, a cold front will push in from the west, giving way to scattered rain and storms.
+Rain will build through mid-morning into the afternoon in an on and off fashion.
+Some storms could be strong to severe.
+Heavy rain, gusty winds and hail will be the primary threats.
+An isolated tornado cannot be ruled out.
+Otherwise, we’ll see mostly cloudy skies.
+Highs will be near the lower 70s.
+Winds will crank up from the south between 15 and 20 mph, with gusts to 30 mph or higher.
+Tonight, mostly cloudy.
+We’ll likely see a few scattered showers and storms in the area before the rain pushes out late.
 Low temperatures will be in the mid 50s.

-With the front to our south on Wednesday, a lot of us will be dry through the day.
-We will see a good deal of clouds early on.
-Then, more sunshine will mix in with the clouds by afternoon.
-Highs will cool into the low and mid 60s under breezy northerly winds between 10 and 15 mph.
-Highs will fall into the mid 50s by Thursday under partly cloudy skies.
+While a couple of lingering showers are possible early Saturday morning, most of the day will be dry.
+We’ll see partly cloudy skies.
+Highs will be in the upper 60s.
+On Sunday, we’ll see mostly sunny skies with highs in the mid 60s.

-Our next chance of rain and storms arrives Friday into early Saturday.
+Showers roll back in late Monday into Tuesday with highs in the 60s and 70s.

 Today in Weather History (NWS Wakefield)